ebzzry/ebzzry.github.io/en/fkd/advantage.md

 The programmability of the Kinesis Advantage is one of its strongest feature.
 That, along with its crazy-ass durability and the award-winning ergonomics makes the Advantage a worthwhile investment.

-The latest model—[Advantage2](https://www.kinesis-ergo.com/shop/advantage2/)—has more features than the one that I have.
-The function keys of this model are now also mechanical.
-So, if you have the budget, go get it!
+The latest models—[Advantage2](https://www.kinesis-ergo.com/shop/advantage2/) and [Advantage360](https://kinesis-ergo.com/keyboards/advantage360/)—have more features than the one that I have.
+The function keys of these models are now also mechanical.
+So, if you have the budget, go get them!
 Visit the [homepage](https://www.kinesis-ergo.com/) of Kinesis for more information.